chuangcaleb/obsidian-fountain-editor/docs/basic/faq-basic.md

 - **FREE**: Pay nothing.
 - **Markdown**: All the perks aforementioned above.
-  - **Plain-text**: Functional even without the styling!
+  - **Plain-text**: Functional, even without the styling!
   - **Portable**: Archive it forever.
 Share it easily.
 Use plenty of compatible apps.
-  - **Version Controllable**: Something I've never really seen done before, where you can use tools like Git to track the history of changes, or even create alternate-timeline branches of changes!
+  - **Version-controllable**: Something I've never really seen done before, where you can use tools like Git to track the history of edits, or even create alternate-timeline git-branches of changes!